- jax.lax.scatter_add(operand, scatter_indices, updates, dimension_numbers, *, indices_are_sorted=False, unique_indices=False, mode=None)#

 Any) – the updates that should be scattered onto operand.

 ScatterDimensionNumbers) – a lax.ScatterDimensionNumbers object that describes how dimensions of operand, start_indices, updates and the output relate.

 bool) – whether scatter_indices is known to be sorted.
 If true, may improve performance on some backends.

-bool) – whether the indices to be updated in
+bool) – whether the elements to be updated in

 None]) – how to handle indices that are out of bounds: when set to ‘clip’, indices are clamped so that the slice is within bounds, and when set to ‘fill’ or ‘drop’ out-of-bounds updates are dropped.
 The behavior for out-of-bounds indices when set to ‘promise_in_bounds’ is implementation-defined.

 An array containing the sum of operand and the scattered updates.